Showing posts with label school budget. Show all posts

 You can also subscribe and listen to Franklin Matters audio on iTunes or your favorite podcast app; search in "podcasts" for "Franklin Matters"

-This session shares the Town of Franklin (MA) Joint Budget Subcommittee meeting held on Wednesday, March 6, 2024.
-The meeting was conducted in the Council Chambers with a huge crowd and multiple folks tapped in via Zoom.
+This session of the radio show shares the Franklin (MA) School Committee meeting held on March 19, 2024.
+The meeting was held in the Council Chambers.

 Quick recap: